Sagelt/beyond/text/introduction.md

-ways that are significant enough that you may have to update characters, choose different moves, etc. You don't necessarily have to migrate between each minor version, you can jump ahead several at a time, but you'll need to take some time to review the character playbooks in particular.
+ways that are significant enough that you may have to update characters, choose different moves, etc. You don't necessarily have to migrate between each minor version, you can jump ahead several at a time, but you'll need to take some time to review the character classes in particular.
 Each minor version gets release notes mentioning significant changes.

 The zzzzzzzz portion is the build.
 Each build differs in mostly editing: rewordings, clarifications, typo corrections.
-A build may also add new moves or playbooks but it won't alter existing moves, playbooks, or mechanics in an incompatible way.
+A build may also add new moves or classes but it won't alter existing moves, classes, or mechanics in an incompatible way.
 You should be able to move between builds for the same minor version on the fly.